Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

-\begin{proof} Let a core fg-connected c-acyclic structure $(A, \textbf{a})$ with UNP be given.
-Note that each fg-connected structure either (i) consists of a single fact containing only designated elements, or (ii) consists of a number of facts that all contain at least one non-designated element.
+Note that each fg-connected structure either (i) consists of a single fact containing only distinguished elements, or (ii) consists of a number of facts that all contain at least one non-distinguished element.
 Therefore, we can distinguish two cases: